 The list includes Minnie Caneega, first born of Henry Hightower and Mary Curl Caneega, passed away at about 4 years old.
 Mintie Caneega & Mercer Clayton Wood's sons, Earl and Emory, that perished in a house fire.
-We believe their graves are just east of Minnie's.
+We believe their graves are just south of Minnie's.
 Also on the list is Mary Curl Caneega's father, William E. Curl.
 His grave is furthest east (past the three trees).
 Three burials that are on the list but have yet to be located are those of Seaborn Screws, Jane Bush Screws (b.06/08/1855-d.
 10/11/1927) and Matthew Screws (b.1886-d.1904)

 Who's not on the Find A Grave list are the two infant daughters of H.H. and Mary C. Caneega.
 We're assuming, as the slab inscription looks almost identical, they were twins.
 But, again, that's just an assumption.
 Between the daughters of HH & Mary and Willie E Curl is Grandfather Curl.
 Ancesty.com has him listed as Matthew Curl Sr., grandfather of Mary C. Caneega, born 1763 & died 1841.

-There are plans to clean the cemetery even more.
 If interested in helping in anyway, contact me here.

 Caneega Cemetery facing eastShowing Graves of Minnie Caneega (left with brick), two infant daughters of Mr & Mrs H.H.
 Caneega (right of Minnie's grave and between the three trees) and Grandfather Curl (lower right).
 Caneega Cemetery facing WestMinnie's grave on right partially out of frame, just left is one of H.H and Mary Caneega's infants grave and the other just past the tree.
 The two smaller graves closer to the bottom are believed to be the graves of Minnie's sons, Emory and Earl Wood, that perished in a house fire.
 Beyond the three trees are the graves of William E. Curl and Grandfather Curl (Ancestry.com list him as Mathew Curl, Sr)